curtisyungen/hh-interview/README.md

 August 2019

+This is my solution to the Helpful Human Interview Challenge.
+Directions for the challenge can be found here: https://github.com/HelpfulHuman/interview-challenge.

-Check out the project here: https://hh-interview.herokuapp.com.
+Check out my deployed project here: https://hh-interview.herokuapp.com.

 <hr/>